Computing longest palindromic substring after single-character or block-wise edits: Algorithm for -ELPS

-\begin{observation}[\cite{Funakoshi_CPM2018}] For any $s \in \MaxPalE_T(i_b-1)$, the corresponding maximal palindrome $T[i_b-s..i_b-1]$ centered at $\frac{2i_b-s-1}{2}$ gets extended in $T'$ iff $\OutLCE_{T'}(i_b-s-1, i_b) \geq 1$.
-Similarly, for any $s \in \MaxPalB_{T}(i_e+1)$, the corresponding maximal palindrome $T[i_e+1..i_e+s]$ centered at $\frac{2i_e+s+1}{2}$ gets extended in $T'$ iff $\OutLCE_{T'}(i_e, i_e+s+1) \geq 1$. \end{observation} It follows from Observation~\ref{obs:extended_maximal_pals_block} that it suffices to compute outward LCE queries efficiently for all maximal palindromes which end at position $i_b-1$ or begin at position $i_e+1$ in the edited string $T'$.
-The following lemma, which is a generalization of Lemma 21 from~\cite{Funakoshi_CPM2018}, shows how to efficiently compute the extensions of any given maximal palindromes that end at position $i_b-1$.
+It follows from Observation~\ref{obs:extended_maximal_pals_block} that for all maximal palindromes corresponding to $\MaxPalE_T(i_b-1)$ or $\MaxPalB_{T}(i_e+1)$, it suffices to compute outward LCE queries efficiently in the edited string $T''$.
+The following lemma shows how to efficiently compute the extensions of any given maximal palindromes that end at position $i_b-1$.
 Those that begin at position $i_e+1$ can be treated similarly. \begin{lemma} Let $T$ be a string of length $n$ over an integer alphabet of size polynomially bounded in $n$.
-We can preprocess $T$ in $O(n)$ time and space so that later, given a list of any $f$ maximal palindromes from $\MaxPalE_{T}(i_b-1)$, we can compute in $O(\ell + f)$ time the extensions of those $f$ maximal palindromes in the edited string $T'$, where $\ell$ is the length of a new block. \end{lemma}
+We can preprocess $T$ in $O(n)$ time and space so that later, given a list of any $f$ maximal palindromes from $\MaxPalE_{T}(i_b-1)$, we can compute in $O(\ell + f)$ time the extensions of those $f$ maximal palindromes in the edited string $T''$, where $\ell$ is the length of a new block. \end{lemma}

 \begin{proof} Let us remark that the maximal palindromes in the list can be given to our algorithm in any order.
 Firstly, we compute the extensions of given maximal palindromes from the list until finding the first maximal palindrome whose extension $\tau$ is at least one, and let $s'$ be the length of this maximal palindrome.
 Namely, $s'+2\tau$ is the length of the extended maximal palindrome for $s'$, and the preceding maximal palindromes (if any) were not extended.
 Let $s$ be the length of the next maximal palindrome from the list after $s'$, and now we are to compute the extension $\lambda$ for $s$.
 See also Figure~\ref{fig:suffix_pals_extended}.